Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Comparison of different regimes

-For the initial state $\ket{0}\otimes\ket{\nearrow}$ and the bath empty, regardless of the value of $\alpha$, qubit state reconstruction is no more feasible (see Fig.~\ref{fig:xF_usc}).
-In particular, the agreement between different computational methods is good for $\alpha=0.01$ at short times, while there is a dephasing in LME solution due to the fact that a high value of the coupling in the mapped model \cite{mapzueco,de2022signatures} means a qubit strongly coupled to the effective bath.
+For the initial state $\ket{0}\otimes\ket{\nearrow}$ and the bath empty, regardless of the value of $\alpha$, Bloch vector evaluation is no more feasible (see Fig.~\ref{fig:xF_usc}).
+In particular, the agreement between different computational methods is good for $\alpha=0.01$ at short times, while there is a dephasing in LME solution due to the fact that a large value of the coupling in the mapped model \cite{mapzueco,de2022signatures} means a qubit strongly coupled to the effective bath.
 For larger $\alpha$ also HEM fails because the fit is not enough to describe the qubit dynamics.
 In Fig.~\ref{fig:xF_usc}$(c)$ and Fig.~\ref{fig:xF_usc}$(d)$ we compare the fidelity for the MPS and LME approaches.
 For $\alpha=0.01$, the results are very similar, oscillating around $0.5$ due to the growing entanglement, while for $\alpha=0.1$ they have an exponential decaying behaviour, with an overmodulation for MPS.
 Anyway, during the first $5$ qubit periods, both MPS and LME solutions give a minimum fidelity close to $20\%$.
-We emphasize that a state reconstruction is still possible, at least for low $\alpha$ values, but what we are reconstructing is the qubit state as a part of the coupled system.
-As a consequence, it is very entangled, so its evolution is far from the free one and the fidelity is low (see Fig.~\ref{fig:diag_fase} and Table~\ref{tab:fid} in the concluding section \ref{sec:conclusioni}). \\
+We emphasize that a Bloch vector evaluation is still possible, at least for small $\alpha$ values, but what we are following is the qubit state as a part of the coupled system.
+As a consequence, it is very entangled, so its evolution is far from the free one and the fidelity is small (see Fig.~\ref{fig:diag_fase} and Table~\ref{tab:fid} in the concluding section \ref{sec:conclusioni}). \\

-This set of parameters allows us to observe the moving of the squeezed state (being the amplitude of the displacement proportional to $\tilde{g}$) (Fig.~\ref{fig:wigner_usc}).
-The position of the resonator oscillates around zero as shown in Fig.~\ref{fig:xF_usc}, while its momentum remains close to the zero.
-The cavity starts in the vacuum and evolves in a momentum squeezed state whose center oscillates with damping around zero until stopping at the origin of the quantum phase space, as underlined in \ref{subsec:deco_squeezed}.
+This set of parameters allows us to observe the moving of the squeezed state (being the amplitude of the displacement proportional to $\bar{g}$) (Fig.~\ref{fig:wigner_usc}).
+The position of the oscillator oscillates around zero as shown in Fig.~\ref{fig:xF_usc}, while its momentum remains close to the zero.
+The oscillator starts in the vacuum and evolves in a momentum squeezed state whose center oscillates with damping around zero until stopping at the origin of the quantum phase space, as underlined in \ref{subsec:deco_squeezed}.